 - Twist’n’lock blocks

 Engaging in creative activities can help distract from or soothe self-harming urges.
 They engage your senses, keep your hands occupied, and draw on different parts of your brain.
 The feeling of accomplishing something in difficult circumstances can also boost your mood.

-- Our Peer Support Group LOVES adult colouring.
+- Our community LOVES adult colouring.
 It’s calming and requires focus, without being too demanding.

 - If you’re crafty, knitting, sewing, cross-stitch and crocheting can all help.
 They require concentration and keep your hands busy, plus you get a pretty object at the end of it.